The MFC’s bursary program also applies to Summer Programs!

 2. Summer Writing Group

-• The four main strategies for the writing process
+– The six main stages of the writing process

 The focus of the writing group will be on expository writing, particularly essay-style text.
 The skills and strategies taught will be applicable to a variety of writing assignments and expectations for students in grades 5 and up, including a persuasive essay, a paragraph-length response to a test/exam/comprehension question, and a response to literature (literary essay or personal essay).
 The strategies can be applied to French writing tasks, as well. (…MORE)

 The half day, Monday to Friday, summer language intervention groups will include structured activities to stimulate pre-literacy skills as well as expressive and receptive language abilities.
+There is an option for a full-day program.
 Activities will be carried out in a small group setting to enhance social communication skills.

 Our theme-based program will target specific language and literacy goals aimed at strengthening your child’s skills before the beginning of the next academic year: